- Glenn

 Take Two Interactive: The best collection of owned intellectual property in the business?

-In the last earnings call, Take Two Interactive's CEO Strauss Zelnick not only said that they have the best collection of owned intellectual property in the gaming business, but he also said that he thinks they have the most creative people and the most talented executives.
-It is encouraging to hear a CEO saying these things, but it doesn't necessarily mean that Take Two Interactive is a good investment.
-In this analysis I will investigate the investment case of Take Two Interactive.
+In an earnings call, Take Two Interactive's CEO, Strauss Zelnick, not only stated that they possess the finest assortment of owned intellectual property in the gaming industry, but he also expressed his belief that they have the most innovative individuals and highly skilled executives.
+It is encouraging to hear a CEO saying these things, but it does not necessarily mean that Take Two Interactive is a good investment.
+In this analysis, I will investigate the investment case of Take Two Interactive.

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.